pykale/pykale/examples/digits_dann_lightn/README.md

 * cfg.OUTPUT.PB_FRESH: set to 0 at batch mode; nonzero at interactive mode
 * To standardise example file structures
 * What to keep here
+* Top of file: docstrings for gengerating documentation later?
+Or comment
+* Discuss im_transform in prepdata: have cifar built-in.